GuillaumeCandela/GuillaumeCandela.github.io/_projects/1_project.md

 related_publications: true
 ---

-During my CLIR Postdoctoral Fellowship at the John Carter Brown Library (2019-2020), I developed this pioneering digital project that revolutionized how Indigenous language materials at the JCB are catalogued, preserved, and accessed.
-This initiative established new international standards for data curation of Indigenous materials and represents a landmark collaboration between academic institutions and Indigenous communities.
+During my CLIR Postdoctoral Fellowship at the John Carter Brown Library, Brown University (2019-2020), I developed this pioneering digital project that revolutionized how Indigenous language materials at the JCB are catalogued, preserved, and accessed.
+This initiative established new standards for data curation of Indigenous materials and tried to represent a landmark collaboration between academic institutions and Indigenous communities.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">